sayeedofficial/sayeedofficial/README.md

-## I'm a Full Stack Web Developer and Android Developer!!
+## I'm a Full Stack Web Developer and Mobile Developer!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other project creators